Angelina Simakova

 Angelina Alekseevna Simakova (Ангелина Алексеевна Симакова, born 26 August 2002) is a retired Russian artistic gymnast.
-She resides in Obninsk, Russia, and is coached by Irina Kolobova.
 She is the 2019 Russian national all-around champion and the 2018 Russian national all-around silver medalist.
 Internationally, she was a member of the Russian teams that won gold at the 2018 European Championships and silver at the 2018 World Championships.

-Career

-Junior
+Gymnastics career

+2014

 Simakova competed at the 2014 Gym Festival in Trnava, winning the team junior and all-around gold medal.

-Senior

 2018

 In April Simakova made her senior international debut at the Tokyo World Cup where she finished fourth behind Mai Murakami of Japan, Trinity Thomas of the United States, and Mélanie de Jesus dos Santos of France.
 Later that month she competed at the Russian National Championships where she won silver behind Angelina Melnikova in the all-around.
 She additionally won silver on floor exercise, once again behind Melnikova, and placed fifth on vault on fourth on uneven bars.
 In July she competed at the Russian Cup where she placed fourth in the all-around behind Melnikova, Anastasia Ilyankova, and Viktoria Komova.
 She placed first on floor exercise, eighth on vault, and third on uneven bars.

 On 20 July, Simakova was named to the Russian team to compete at the 2018 European Championships alongside Angelina Melnikova, Irina Alexeeva, Lilia Akhaimova, and Uliana Perebinosova.
 Together they won gold in the team finals.

 On 29 September, Simakova was named on the nominative team to compete at the 2018 World Championships in Doha, Qatar alongside Lilia Akhaimova, Irina Alexeeva, Angelina Melnikova, and Aliya Mustafina.
 On October 17, the Worlds team was officially announced and was unchanged from the nominative team.
 Although Simakova originally planned on competing all four events in qualifications, she only competed on vault, balance beam, and uneven bars after hurting her ankle.
 During qualifications, although she scored a 0 on her vault after crashing it, Russia still qualified to the team final in second place.
 During team finals Simakova only competed on balance beam where she helped Russia win the silver medal behind the United States.